rayhog/aviator-jekyll-template/_documentation/errors.md

   | 400 | Bad Request | We could not process that action TEST2 |
   | 403 | Forbidden | We couldn't authenticate you |

+  Throughout this document we provide you with inline examples regarding how to perform requests to the API.
+The cURL examples should work on most systems.
+Mac and Linux users typically have cURL installed already, although Windows users will likely need to install cURL.

-  All errors will return JSON in the following format:
+  All errors will return JSON in the following format

   | Code | Name | Description |
   | --- | --- | --- |